List of best-selling Nintendo Entertainment System video games

 The list of best-selling Nintendo Entertainment System video games totals 75 games with sales or shipments of at least one million copies.
-The Nintendo Entertainment System (NES) video game console was first packaged as the Family Computer (Famicom) in Japan.
+The Family Computer (Famicom) video game console was first released in 1983 and later redesigned as the Nintendo Entertainment System (NES) in 1985.
 Its best-selling game is Super Mario Bros., first released in Japan on September 13, 1985, with sales of more than 40 million copies worldwide, making it one of the best-selling video game of all time.
 Two sequels are within the top five best-selling NES games: Super Mario Bros.
 2 ranks fourth at 7.46 million units, and Super Mario Bros.
 3 ranks third at 18 million units.
 The remaining top five are Duck Hunt with 28 million units and The Legend of Zelda with 6.5 million units.

 Of these 75 games, 31 were developed by internal Nintendo development divisions, and 41 were published by Nintendo.
 Other developers with the most million-selling games include Capcom with seven games, and Konami, Hudson Soft, and Tose, with six games each.
 Other publishers include Capcom with seven games, Konami with six games, Bandai and Hudson Soft with five games each, and Enix and Namco with four games each.
 The most popular franchises on NES include Super Mario with 67.63 million combined units, Dragon Quest with 11.475 million combined units, and The Legend of Zelda with 10.89 million combined units.